liuqx0717/nginx-file-server/README.md

 3. Run nginx:
     * (For Windows) `cd` into this repository and run `nginx.exe -p . -c nginx.conf`.
 Press `Ctrl-C` to stop.
     * (For Unix-like systems) `cd` into this repository and run `./nginx -p . -c nginx.conf`.
 Run `./nginx -c nginx.conf -s quit` to stop.
 Note that root privilege is required to listen on port `80`.
-Change the port in `nginx.conf` to something above `1024` if you don't want to use `sudo`.
+Change the port in `nginx.conf` to something greater than `1024` if you don't want to use `sudo`.

 ### If you want to use the nginx from your distro: